sjmc11/vue-wswg-editor/docs/guide/custom-fields.md

 - **Custom UI patterns** - Any interface that doesn't fit standard input types

 ::: tip Built-in Image Field
-For basic image uploads, use the built-in `image` field type instead of creating a custom field.
+For image uploads, the built-in `image` field type is suitable for development and testing.
+For production, a custom image field component is recommended.
 See the [Fields Guide](/guide/fields) for details.
 :::

 ## Creating a Custom Field Component